MileHacker Logo

 Proximity & Transport

-The City Center has the best access to historical landmarks (Cathedral, Railway Station), main markets, and relaxed transport (candongueiro stops).
+The City Center has the best access to historical landmarks (Cathedral, Railway Station), main markets, and casual transport (candongueiro stops).
 Residential areas may mean longer excursions to attractions, often with local collective taxis or private arrangements.

 Noise & Ambiance